MILTON HERSHEY: MORE than CHOCOLATE: HEROES of HISTORY (audiobook) by Janet Benge and Geoff Benge

 The stories of Hershey's struggles are by far more interesting than the story of his success.
 That being said, Hershey's commitment to charity once he became a success is extraordinary and worthy of note.

 I did have one quibble.
 When it comes to the Hershey strike in 1937, the book doesn't really tell why some of the employees wanted to organize.
 Now, compared to most other places in the United States during the Great Depression, the workers in Hershey, Pennsylvania had it pretty well.
-Still, they had lost 1/3 of their hours per week and the workers that served as early union leaders were laid off, despite an agreement that they would not be.
+Still, they had lost 1/3 of their hours per week and the worker learders that tried to organize a union were laid off in what looked like retaliation.

 The story is well told and well-read by the narrator, Tim Gregory.
 We listened to this book as a family on a vacation and found it interesting and were eager to start listening again as soon as we hit the highway.